 One of the scariest phone calls a parent can get is a call from their beloved child telling them that they have been arrested and need their help getting them out of jail.
 No parent wants to deal with a situation like this, but acting quickly and decisively can be the difference between your child spending time in a secure detention facility and their being released home to your care while the case is pending.
-Retaining an experienced Philadelphia criminal defense lawyer like those at The Law Offices of Lloyd Long can go a long way to making sure your child’s rights are protected.
+Retaining an experienced Philadelphia criminal defense lawyer like those at The Liberty Law Team can go a long way to making sure your child’s rights are protected.
 Below, our assault defense attorney for Drexel students guides you through the different bail processes for juvenile and adult children in Philadelphia.

 Juvenile Bail in Philadelphia

 Juvenile courts are an entirely different entity than adult courts in Philadelphia.
 They are supposed to work toward the rehabilitation of the juvenile rather than work to punish them.
 As such, there is no bail in juvenile courts.
 For most crimes, your child will be released back to your care while the juvenile court proceeding is playing out.
 Only in rare circumstances will it be determined that your child needs to be detained during this process.
 This may occur for particularly serious crimes where the judge determines your child may be a danger to themselves or to the public if released, or in situations where your child has a history of not showing up for court appearances.
-An experienced Philadelphia juvenile criminal defense attorney like those at The Law Offices of Lloyd Long can work to convince the judge that your child should be released.
+An experienced Philadelphia juvenile criminal defense attorney like those at The Liberty Law Team can work to convince the judge that your child should be released.

 Adult Bail in Philadelphia